XS

 Craig’s parents were living independently in a senior community when Don went on hospice.
 They could have moved him into assisted living on the same campus, Craig said, but his mother wanted her husband to pass away where he’d been living rather than in a new environment.

 To give his mom some freedom, Craig had arranged for an in-home caregiver to watch his dad three days a week.
 One day, when the caregiver didn’t show, his mother worried that if nobody came for the next shift, she would miss the van to the grocery store.
-“Meghan told me that if the home care agency couldn’t send anyone, I should call her and she would come to be with my dad,” Craig said.
+“Our hospice nurse told me that if the home care agency couldn’t send anyone, I should call her and she would come to be with my dad,” Craig said.
 “It gave us peace of mind to know we could count on her.”

 Final days